-- Roanoke Valley Transportation Plan Follow-Up: Staff will work with stakeholders towards addressing the motorist, pedestrian and bicyclist safety needs in the RVTP by clarifying the needs, identifying possible and preferred solutions, and pursuing funding as needed. - Washington Avenue Corridor Improvement Study: As part of the RVTP follow-up, staff will administer one study from the RVTP's Priority Projects to Pursue list to be paid for through the UPWP funding with the assistance of a consultant.
-The study will look at multimodal safety, access management, and congestion issues during peak hours from South Pollard Street in the Town of Vinton to Stonebridge Drive at the Blue Ridge Parkway in Roanoke County, a distance of 2.5 miles.
-This work will be coordinated with the affected localities, VDOT, and Valley Metro to identify possible and preferred solutions with the intent to develop consensus on projects for future grant applications.

-2013 Bus Stop Accessibility Study Review: In coordination with the bus stop activity analysis described under task 2.04, staff will review the 2013 Bus Stop Accessibility Study and share with stakeholders where progress has been made to improve bus stop accessibility in the region.
+- Roanoke Valley Transportation Plan Follow-Up: Staff will work with stakeholders towards addressing the motorist, pedestrian and bicyclist safety needs in the RVTP by clarifying the needs, identifying possible and preferred solutions, and pursuing funding as needed. - Five-Year Update to the 2018 Roanoke Valley Greenway Plan: Staff will work with the Roanoke Valley Greenway Commission and related stakeholders to develop an executive summary, revisions to and reprioritization of planned trails, revisions to trail alignments, overhaul mapping, and conducting relative public input. - 2013 Bus Stop Accessibility Study Review: In coordination with the bus stop activity analysis described under task 2.04, staff will review the 2013 Bus Stop Accessibility Study and share with stakeholders where progress has been made to improve bus stop accessibility in the region.